ethanblake4/dart_eval/docs/typed-migration-failures.md

 - Switch statement tests Switch with break statements.
 Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

 - Switch statement tests Switch with const expression case.
-Bad state: Incompatible representations for VALUE₀: object and integer; an explicit conversion is required
+Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

 - Switch statement tests Switch with default case.
 Bad state: Incompatible representations for x₂: integer and object; an explicit conversion is required

-- Switch statement tests Switch with enum and proper fall-through.
-Unsupported operation: Typed backend does not yet lower LoadGlobal: segunda₀ = loadglobal 12

-- Switch statement tests Switch with enum and vowel/consonant classification.
-Unsupported operation: Typed backend does not yet lower LoadGlobal: a₀ = loadglobal 12

-- Switch statement tests Switch with enum weekend case.
-Unsupported operation: Typed backend does not yet lower LoadGlobal: segunda₀ = loadglobal 12

 - Switch statement tests Switch with expression evaluation.
 Bad state: Incompatible representations for numeric_result₂: integer and object; an explicit conversion is required